labordynamicsinstitute/ldilab-manual/_sources/96-01-using-config-stata.md

 ### Rename the config file.

 The template is called `template-config.do`.
-In order to use it, rename it to `config.do` and move it into the openICPSR folder (e.g. , `111111`).
+In order to use it, copy it into the openICPSR folder (e.g. , `111111`) next to the author's code, rename it to `config.do`.

 ### Include config.do